pooley182/Plex-Meta-Manager-Wiki/TMDb-Attributes.md

-A `tmdb` mapping in the config is optional but highly reccomended.
-It is also required for Sonarr or Radarr to function.
-Here's the full set of attributes you can set:
+Configuring TheMovieDb.org API is optional but highly reccomended and is required for Sonarr or Radarr to function.

+A `tmdb` mapping is in the root of the config file.

+Below is a plex mapping example and the full set of attributes:
 ```yaml
 tmdb:
   apikey: ################################